LATAM POLITICS TODAY-Argentina's Fernandez to comply with Supreme Court order

 Argentina president to comply with 'unfair' court ruling

-BUENOS AIRES - Argentina's president Alberto Fernandez said his government would abide by a recent Supreme Court ruling and give a larger proportion of state funds to the opposition-controlled city of Buenos Aires.
+BUENOS AIRES - Argentine President Alberto Fernandez said his government would abide by a recent Supreme Court ruling and give a larger proportion of state funds to the opposition-controlled city of Buenos Aires.

 The announcement signaled a reversal from a decision last week that drew a backlash, when Fernandez said he was rejecting a ruling from the court that increased funding to the capital.